j-keck/zsd/doc/site/content/docs/usage.md

         trace output with caller location

 ACTIONS:
-  list                : list zfs snapshots where the given file was modified cat     <#|SNAPSHOT>: show file content of the given snapshot diff    <#|SNAPSHOT>: show a diff from the selected snapshot to the actual version restore <#|SNAPSHOT>: restore the file from the given snapshot
+  list                           : list zfs snapshots where the given file was modified cat     <#|SNAPSHOT>           : show the file content from the given snapshot diff    <#|SNAPSHOT>           : show a diff from the selected snapshot to the current version revert  <#|SNAPSHOT> <CHUNK_NR>: revert the given chunk restore <#|SNAPSHOT>           : restore the file from the given snapshot

 You can use the snapshot number from the `list` output or the snapshot name to select a snapshot.